freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

 Choose the right location
 -------------------------

-Find a busy cafe you don’t regularly go to and sit at a place with your back to a wall to avoid cameras capturing information on your screen or keystrokes.
+Find a busy cafe you don't regularly go to and sit at a place with your back to a wall to avoid cameras capturing information on your screen or keystrokes.
 Be sure to also make any purchases while there (WiFi, tea, snacks) or on your way to the cafe (bus, train, gas) with cash.